From skydiving the Palm in Dubai to the world’s longest zipline in Ras Al Khaimah, these are the best adventurous things to do in the UAE!

 That means if you’re looking for some adventurous things to do in the UAE, getting from Abu Dhabi or Dubai really isn’t a problem.

 Add in some amazing hotels to stay at along the way and you’ve got the makings of a perfect holiday.
+You can find some great Dubai deals here if you’re booking something soon.

 Desert safari, Abu Dhabi